Skip to main content

 Artist in Residence

-Due to the opening of the VISTA Science Experience Center in October 2025, ISTA will invite established as well as emerging Austrian and international artists to apply for the Artist Residency 2025.
-For more information, please reach out to science.education@ista.ac.at.
+The open call for the ISTA Artist Residency 2026 will be published in fall 2025.
+ISTA will invite established as well as emerging Austrian and international artists to apply.
+For more information, please reach out to artistresidency@ista.ac.at.

 Past Residents